By: Bruce Ruotsala, CPA, Senior Staff Accountant

 - Itemizing: Although the changes in the standard deduction will greatly reduce the number of taxpayers who will itemize, the Schedule A can still be an important tax break for certain taxpayers.
 However, with the State and Local Income Tax and property tax deduction now capped at $10,000, it will be more difficult to itemize.

 - Home Loan Interest: Home equity interest will still be deductible, but only if it is used to buy, build, or substantially improve the taxpayer’s home that secures the loan.
-The total deductible residential debt has been decreased from $1,000,000 to $750,000 for a MFJ taxpayer.
+The interest expense on residential debt is now only available for the first $750,000 of debt versus the previous amount of $1,000,000 for a married filing joint taxpayer.

-If you have any questions on how the pass-through income deduction or the individual tax changes of the TCJA affects your tax liability, please reach out.
+If you have any questions on how the pass-through income deduction or the individual tax changes of the TCJA affects your tax liability, please reach out to a member of our team.